PatrickTCB/Plex-Blended-Playlists/README.md

 ## Overview

-The script takes configuration and user information from TOML files, retrieves playlists from each user's Plex server, randomly selects songs, and creates a new blended playlist on each user's server.
+The script takes configuration from a TOML file and the blend configurations from a JSON file.
+Then it retrieves playlists from each user's Plex server, randomly selects songs, and creates a new blended playlist on each user's server.
 It also includes a mechanism to ignore specific songs.

+There's no limit to the number of users you can use to create any given blend, nor is there a limit to how many different blended playlists you can create.
+I create one that blends all the users in the family, as well as one for each family member by themselves.
+That's demoed here with just two users because that's more legible.
+But it you can do 5, 10, whatever you want.

-For example, I use the ignore setting to ignore my the white noise songs my kids use for sleeping.
+Personally, I use the ignore setting to ignore my the white noise songs my kids use for sleeping.

 ## Prerequisites